Skip to main content

 The Evolution of Warangal

 Warangal (Orugallu-Sime): The Unabridged Dynastic & Administrative Record 1.
 Asmaka Mahajanapada (c.
 700 – 300 BCE) Central Godavari Core — Potana (Bodhan) In the early Iron Age, the Warangal-Karimnagar sector was the industrial heart of Asmaka .
 Governance was decentralized, led by a council of elders who managed the first large-scale irrigation and iron-smelting operations in South India.
 The First Local Rulers: Gana-Mukhyas The plateau was governed by the Gana-Mukhyas (Clan Leaders), who held ancestral rights to specific territories: The Clan Elders: Based in fortified settlements like Kotilingala and early sites in Hanumakonda .
 They were the primary decision-makers for resource sharing and tribal defense.
 Lords of the Smelters: They controlled the early iron foundries of the Mulugu forests.
-The surplus iron produced here was traded with the Northern Mahajanapadas (Magadha, Avanti) in exchange for ...
+The surplus iron produced here was traded with the Northern ...